Governments are one of the last strongholds of an undigitized, linear sector of humanity, and they are falling behind fast.

-And what better to accelerate digital governance than AI?
+And what better to accelerate digital governance than Artificial Intelligence?

-Just last year, the UAE became the first nation to appoint a State Minister for AI (actually a friend of mine, H.E.
+Just last year, the UAE became the first nation to appoint a State Minister for Artificial Intelligence (actually a friend of mine, H.E.
 Omar Al Olama), aiming to digitize government services and halve annual costs.
 Among multiple sector initiatives, the UAE hopes to deploy robotic cops by 2030.

 Meanwhile, the U.K. now has a Select Committee on Artificial Intelligence, and just last month, world leaders convened at the World Government Summit to discuss guidelines for AI’s global regulation.

-As AI infuses government services, emerging applications have caught my eye:
+As Artificial Intelligence infuses government services, emerging applications have caught my eye: